-In the cases mentioned above, the coast station shall transmit a shore-to-ship distress relay call addressed, as appropriate, to all ships, to a selected group of ships, to a geographical area or to a specific ship.
+In the cases mentioned above, the coast station shall transmit a shore-to-ship distress relay call addressed, as appropriate, to all ships (VHF only), to a geographical area (MF/HF only) or to a specific ship.

 The distress relay call shall contain the identification of the mobile unit in distress, its position and other information which might facilitate rescue.